japila-books/spark-sql-internals/docs/spark-sql-FileScanRDD.md

 `next` takes the next element of the current iterator over elements of a file block (<<spark-sql-PartitionedFile.md#, PartitionedFile>>).

-`next` increments the metrics of bytes and number of rows read (that could be the number of rows in a <<spark-sql-ColumnarBatch.md#, ColumnarBatch>> for vectorized reads).
+`next` increments the metrics of bytes and number of rows read (that could be the number of rows in a [ColumnarBatch](ColumnarBatch.md) for vectorized reads).

 ==== [[compute-nextIterator]] Getting Next Iterator -- `nextIterator` Internal Method